By: Noble Hour Special Contributor Dolly Duplantier

 McKeehen adds that the orientation event acts as a catalyst and sets the act of service in motion for students to be committed to helping their community and gaining personal, academic, and career experience through volunteerism.
 Students have the opportunity to learn about new organizations and may be motivated to continue volunteering with that group during the year.
 “It allows them to see a different part of the Pittsburgh community in a different way.
 To see this before school even starts is huge.”

 The University of Pittsburgh continues its mission of service throughout the school year.
-On October 22, they will hold their 8th annual Pitt Make A Difference Day, a University-wide service day with over 3,500 students serving over 115 organizations throughout southwestern Pennsylvania.
+In October, they hold their annual Pitt Make A Difference Day, a University-wide service day with over 3,500 students serving over 115 organizations throughout southwestern Pennsylvania.
 Volunteers have logged more than 13,000 hours in one day!
 “We want to engage the students so they can see their impact,” says McKeehen, who hopes volunteers will use NobleHour to track their service hours.

 Like many other universities, McKeehen says PittServes will also participate in the MLK Day of Service next semester, as well as a number of school-wide volunteer events in the spring.
 She believes the rise in public service is a result of a more connected world.
 “We see more and do more.”